genghiskhan99/GlobalTech/README.md

 - All data has been anonymized to protect individual privacy
 - Salary figures are in USD for consistent comparison

-## Future Work
-- Incorporate more countries into the analysis
-- Analyze trends over a longer time period
-- Include additional factors such as education level and years of experience

 ## Contact
 For more information or questions about this analysis, please contact Gabriel at gassiakwa@gmail.com.